ashiqf/ashiqf/README.md

 <br />

-Hi, I'm [Mohamed Ashiq Faleel](https://ashiqf.com/), a passionate Solutions Architect & a Microsoft 365 enthusiast.
-My passion for software lies with dreaming up ideas and making them come true.
-I take great care in the experience, architecture, and code quality of the things I design and build.
+Hi, I'm [Mohamed Ashiq Faleel](https://ashiqf.com/), a Solutions Architect & a passionate Microsoft 365 enthusiast.
+My passion for software lies with dreaming ideas and making them realize.
+I take great care in the architecture and code quality of the things I design and build.

 I am a blogger, speaker and a open-source contributor.
 I have learnt a lot and learning from the community and I love how collaboration and knowledge sharing happens, it is my turn to give it back to the community.
 Sharing is Caring
 - 💬 Ask me about Power Automate, Power Apps, SharePoint, Microsoft 365